 The following weapons and off-hand items are confirmed at launch:

 The following weapons have been teased in screenshots or shown in concept art and might be added after launch:

 There are also rings and amulets that provide bonuses to resistances and other attributes, as well as potions and poison coatings.

-You can unlock three quick-swap weapon slots.
+You can unlock two quick-swap weapon slots.

 The hotbar allows for up to 4 consumables to be equipped at a time, such as food buffs or healing potions.